 Class II cabinets are more often used in research laboratories as they are designed to avoid contamination of the microbiological samples inside the cabinet.
 As in Class I cabinets, exhaust air is filtered, but so is air entering the box.
 This protect the specimens under investigation from dust contamination.

 Class III cabinets are glove boxes, similar to those used to process some radioactive materials.
 Materials that enter the box go through a double-door mechanism.
 The box is air tight.
 These cabinets are used in BSL-3 and BSL-4 work environments.

 Some older BSCs have ultraviolet lamps installed to kill pathogens.
 This safeguard has fallen out of favor because of doubts as to its efficacy and to the fact that UV light can be bad for the skin of the workers.
 Further, mercuty vapor lamps were often used and a new awareness as to the toxicity of mercury and a phasing out of mercury equipment.

-BSCs are periodically cleaned with disinfectant liquids and wiped.
-When a BSC is to be taken out of commission, it is cleaned with vapor.
+BSCs are periodically cleaned with disinfectant liquids and wipes.
+When a BSC is to be taken out of commission, it is cleaned with disinfecting vapor.